weituo12321/PREVALENT_HANNA/README.md

 # PREVALENT_HANNA
-Apply PREVALENT pretrained code on HANNA task
+Apply PREVALENT pretrained code on HANNA task.
+Clearing the redundant code and unused definitions.
+You can still try the code now.

 Environment setting up: